-If you are a Hong Kong permanent resident and Chinese citizen in need of assistance while abroad, the diplomatic and consular missions of the People's Republic of China can:
+If you are a Hong Kong resident and a Chinese citizen in need of assistance while abroad, the diplomatic and consular missions of the People's Republic of China can:

-- ★ Notify your family of the incident or casualty if you have an accident. - ★ Issue travel documents or homeward-bound documents if you have no travel documents or have lost them. - ♠ Accept the application and provide a place of collection for a Hong Kong Special Administrative Region Passport or Document of Identity for Visa Purposes if you are eligible. - ♦ Visit you at your request when you are under detention, arrest or sentence. - Recommend lawyers, translators or doctors to assist you in legal proceedings or in seeking medical treatment. - Assist you in contacting your family when you are in financial difficulty for timely and necessary financial assistance. - ♠ Provide advice and necessary assistance for evacuation from dangerous areas in case an unexpected incident takes place. - Assist you in locating your friends or family members who may be in distress or custody. - Provide notarial and authentication services for you in accordance with the relevant laws and regulations of the People's Republic of China and international treaties, and handle registration of marriages between Chinese citizens provided that they do not contravene the laws and regulations of the host country.
+- Notify your family of the incident or casualty if you have an accident. - Issue travel documents or home-bound documents if you have no travel documents or have lost them. - Accept the application and provide a place of collection for a Hong Kong Special Administrative Region Passport or Document of Identity for Visa Purposes if you are eligible. - Visit you at your request when you are under detention, arrest or sentence. - Recommend lawyers, translators or doctors to assist you in legal proceedings or in seeking medical treatment. - Assist you in contacting your family when you are in financial difficulty for timely and necessary financial assistance. - Provide advice and necessary assistance for evacuation from dangerous areas in case an unexpected incident takes place. - Assist to locate the Hong Kong resident who may be in distress or custody. - Provide notarial and authentication services for you in accordance with the relevant laws and regulations of the People's Republic of China and international treaties, and handle registration of marriages between Chinese citizens provided that the registration does not contravene the laws and regulations of the host country.